rlivingsus/misc/standaloneBooks.md

 - Gaunt, Derek: Ego, Authority, Failure
 - Gee, Emily: The Sentinel Mage
 - Gibson, William: Neuromancer
+- Gladstone, Max: Last Exit; This is How you Lose the Time War
 - Gladwell, Malcolm: Blink; Outliers
 - Godin, Seth: The Dip: A little book that teaches you when to quit (& when to stick)
 - Goggins, David: Cant hurt me